neni/NeniPhptalBundle/README.markdown

         }

-change in the configuration file (for exemple in "app/config/config.yml")
+change in the configuration file ("app/config/config.yml")

        framework:
              # ...